-Hello!
-Today I am popping in with an easy DIY of one of my favorite design elements in my recent kitchen refresh.
-I made my bar countertop out of Feather Finish I love the mix of the concrete look with the warmth of the butcher block, and best of all…it’s pretty easy to DIY yourself.
+These feather-finish concrete countertops were one of my favorite design elements in my recent kitchen refresh.
+I love the mix of the concrete look with the warmth of the butcher block, and best of all… it’s a pretty easy way to make a DIY bar top yourself.

-When we worked on our kitchen refresh for The One Room Challenge, we had six weeks to finish the space.
-That’s a bit intense considering this is our weekend home and allowed us about twelve days to get everything completed.
-BUT I LOVE the look of concrete in all forms (especially on countertops), so my heart was set on poured concrete to compliment the butcher block.
-About a week into the reno, I realized that the actual wall would need some sort of reinforcement to hold a 2 + inch concrete countertop (my dream), and we would need brackets or something to hold the weight.
+We had six weeks to finish the space when we worked on our kitchen refresh for The One Room Challenge.
+That’s a bit intense, considering this is our weekend home, and it allowed us about twelve days to get everything completed.
+But I LOVE the look of concrete in all forms (especially on countertops), so my heart was set on poured concrete to compliment the butcher block.
+About a week into the reno, I realized that the actual wall would need some reinforcement to hold a 2 + inch concrete countertop (my dream), and we would need brackets or something to hold the weight.
 Yikes!

-This is a simple DIY project, and I’d say even a newbie DIY’er can do it.
-It does require some sanding, which is messy and does require some patience.
+This is a simple DIY project; even a newbie DIY’er can do it.
+It requires some sanding, which is messy and requires patience.
 But I am confident you will love the results!

 Handy Paint Pail (with disposable liners)